apognu/tuigreet/README.md

 The default configuration tends to be as minimal as possible, visually speaking, only showing the authentication prompts and some minor information in the status bar.
 You may print your system's `/etc/issue` at the top of the prompt with `--issue` and the current date and time with `--time` (and possibly customize it with `--time-format`).
 You may include a custom one-line greeting message instead of `/etc/issue` with `--greeting`.

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).
-Please refer to usage information (`--help`) for more customizaton options.
-Various padding settings are availble through the `*-padding` options.
+Please refer to usage information (`--help`) for more customization options.
+Various padding settings are available through the `*-padding` options.

 You can instruct `tuigreet` to remember the last username that successfully opened a session with the `--remember` option (that way, the username field will be pre-filled).
 Similarly, the command and session configuration can be retained between runs with the `--remember-session` option (when using this, the `--cmd` value is overridden by manual selections).
 You can also remember the selected session per user with the `--remember-user-session` flag.
 In this case, the selected session will only be saved on successful authentication.